 What are Public Chargers?

 A public charger is an electric car charging station that is available for use by the general public.
 These electric car chargers are typically found in parking garages, public parks, and other highly trafficked areas.
-However, you may need to have your own cable as most units do not have an EV charging cable left in public places.
+However, you may need to have your own cable as most units do not have a charging cable left in public places.

 While some public chargers are free to use, many now require payment.
 The cost of using a public charger can vary depending on the location and the type of charger.